The foundation provides grants to individuals/foundations whose needs meet the following criteria:

 Cops for Kids will, upon submission and approval, assist with:

-- Emergent Medical Crisis Support – travel to advanced medical care immediately or within 12 to 24 hours – [email protected].
+- Emergent Medical Crisis Support – travel to advanced medical care – when travel is happening immediately or within 12 to 24 hours please email [email protected].
 In subject line, please type “EMERGENCY FUNDING”.

-- Ongoing support for children suffering from severe illness and requiring long-term care at children’s hospitals as approved by BC Medical.
-Medical travel will include Alberta’s Children’s Hospital, Edmonton or Stollery hospitals, as well as major U.S.-based hospitals that have been directed by and approved by the child’s medical care team and BC Medical Services.
+- Ongoing support for children requiring long-term care at hospital away from their home community as approved by BC Medical.
+Medical travel will include children’s hospitals, regional hospitals, as well as major U.S.-based hospitals that have been directed by and approved by the child’s medical care team and BC Medical Services.

 - Transportation via Hope Air and other government-sponsored medivacs to be exhausted before applying to drive to Vancouver or other medical locations.
-If driving is approved, mileage reimbursement to be coordinated with Cops for Kids grants coordinator in the form of fuel gift cards or reimbursement of receipts up to a maximum of $0.20 a kilometer as per Google Maps.
-The lessor of actuals in fuel receipts and our kilometer rate will be paid only with submission of original fuel receipts.
+If driving is approved, mileage reimbursement to be coordinated with Cops for Kids grants coordinator in the form of fuel gift cards or reimbursement of receipts up to a maximum of $0.20/km at the sole discretion of the grants coordinator.
 Parking receipts may be submitted if a family is not housed at Ronald McDonald House or Easter Seal House.
 Families attending other clinics, such as Sunny Hill or BC Cancer Clinics, will have parking support.
 A daily parking pass may be obtained by contacting the hospital social worker or by purchasing and reimbursement by Cops for Kids.
 If the family is at the hospital for the day, a daily pass, not an hourly pass, must be obtained.